HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"
 ) }}

-In general FID scores are typically higher than the other Core Web Vitals, and it's promising that ecommerce sites, despite making use of a lot of Media and JavaScript as we've seen earlier, maintain high scores in this category.
+In general FID scores are typically higher than the other Core Web Vitals, and it is promising that ecommerce sites, despite making use of a lot of Media and JavaScript as we've seen earlier, maintain high scores in this category.

 #### Cumulative Layout Shift